-These Procedures presume that the Respondent is not responsible for the alleged discrimination or harassment unless and until the Respondent is determined to be responsible for a violation of the Equal Opportunity and Non-Discrimination Policy.
-The University will use the Preponderance of the Evidence Standard, which means the University's decision-maker(s) must establish that the Respondents alleged violation of Policy "more likely than not" occurred.
+These Procedures presume that the Respondent is not responsible for the alleged discrimination or harassment unless and until the Respondent is determined to be responsible for a violation of the Equal Opportunity and Non-Discrimination Policy (F.3) or Hazing Policy (F.55).
+The University will use the Preponderance of the Evidence Standard, which means the University's decision-maker must establish that the Respondents' alleged violation of Policy "more likely than not" occurred.